 Biofeedback displays pelvic muscle activity on a computer screen and is used in treatment to guide pelvic muscle exercises.
 Treatment also includes monitoring urinary function through the completion of a “bladder diary.”

-If you who participate fully in the program recommended by your therapist, you may notice the following results:
+Full participation in the program, as recommended by your therapist, you may notice the following results:

-- decreased frequency of day and night toileting, and
+- Decreased frequency of day and night toileting